rrollins72/QMX-Serial-remote/README.md

 encoder, so it may feel like it misses once in a while.

-Band switching using the double-click on the encoder is not fully consistent, but it quite functional.
+Band switching using the double-click on the encoder is not fully consistent, but it is quite functional.
 Just takes some getting used to.
 A third control switch could be added to make this easier, but I had already built the enclosure by the time I decided to add band switching.